This is a quote from an article titled “Guys, Here’s What It’s Actually Like to Be a Woman”.

 In the future, I’m going to post an article that lays out my own ideal partner traits based on physical, interests, values, and personality or behavior.
 There’s about 50, 10 of which are highly important.

 Have you made good dating decisions in the past and think this doesn’t apply to you?
 The fact of the matter is most guys are nice people trying to do good in the world.
 While you might attribute your good prior dating partners to your ability to choose it’s a flawed rationale.
 The real question is could you have done better if you were better able to filter in the most desirable guys based on your values?

 From an early age, woman are bombarded with attention from men.
 From an early age, they start to get the beginning feelings through observation of what will last for the next 20-30 years.
 That is, eyeballs from men.
 Attention.
 In other words, they have a LOT of data on men’s desirous behaviors.

 So why do they seem to make bad decisions when it comes to dating men?
 I’m putting the onus on women because, ultimately, it’s their decision to say yes or no to a man offering a relationship or initiating an introduction.

 This article is far from a definitive piece.
 Please share your thoughts and commentary.

 Take me, for example.
+I know, it’s chauvinistic.
+But, if you’re not proud of who you are, change until you are.
 Unabashedly, here’s what I think of myself:

-Maybe not perfect man, but I got to assume I fit into most women’s definition of a suitable man.
+Ok.
+Definitely not the perfect man, but I got to assume I fit into most women’s definition of a suitable man.
 Women, comments?
 Who is your perfect man?
-Am I missing a major value of yours?
+What is most important him?

 In fact, I receive messages and comments in person similar to the below quite often.
 So often, in fact, that I wonder if the woman is being truthful or if it’s just a light-form strategy of denial as I rarely meet or progress with the women who say this.
 You might think a less-attractive woman would say this, but this text is coming from an attractive woman: